top of page

 • Arm and hand injuries: carpal tunnel, frozen shoulder, tennis and golfer’s elbow, rotator cuff injuries, shoulder impingement, DeQuervain’s

-• Leg and foot injuries: knee ligamentous and meniscal injuries, patellofemoral pain, ankle sprains, runner’s/jumper’s knee, plantar fasciitis, Achilles tendinitis, piriformis syndrome.
-Shockwave can help
+• Leg and foot injuries: knee ligamentous and meniscal injuries, patellofemoral pain, ankle sprains, runner’s/jumper’s knee, plantar fasciitis, Achilles tendinitis, piriformis syndrome

 • Other: concussions, dizziness and vertigo, headaches or migraines, tendinitis, bursitis, pre-and post-surgical rehab, fractures, arthritis, fibromyalgia, workplace injuries, motor vehicle accidents